a-pretty-parrot/fsr-install/README.md

 SQUAWK SQUAWK

 ### Notes
-- As I get feedback I will introduce new features such as interactive install if you want to skip the autoconfigure, etc.
+- As I get feedback I will introduce new features such as interactive install if you want to skip the autoconfigure, etc.\
+- Right now it only does windows, linux/macos will come once this is stable - and linux should have no issue installing original :>
 - Known Issues:
   - using --port does not currently work. you only need this if you want to run 2 pads together (coming) This is the initial version, so there may be some bugs! let me know if there are.